 Rutgers Cooperative Extension of Middlesex County can be found at the E.A.R.T.H.
 Center, in Davidson's Mill Pond Park and is part of a nationwide network that brings the research of the state land-grant universities to local people.

 - Cooperative Extension education is available to all residents without regard to race, color, national origin, sex, age, or disability/handicap.

 - Is nationwide (More than 3,000 offices).

-- Is cooperatively funded by the County Board of Chosen Freeholders, Rutgers University - New Jersey, Agricultural Experiment Station, and the U.S. Department of Agriculture.
+- Is cooperatively funded by the Board of County Commissioners, Rutgers University - New Jersey, Agricultural Experiment Station, and the U.S. Department of Agriculture.